Decorating & Design

 In this renovated Vancouver home, the home office serves as a spillover space when entertaining, where dark walls lend it a cocktail-hour level sophistication.

-Jackie Kai Ellis and Joe Chan have a moody Vancouver condo, where Joe’s collection of books and records combine with Jackie’s cookbook library and a selection of objets to create a colorful feature wall.
+Jackie Kai Ellis and Joe Chan have a moody Vancouver condo, where Joe’s collection of books and records combine with Jackie’s cookbook library and a selection of objets to create a colourful feature wall.
 The textured ceiling and peacock shelves are rich and evocative.

-In this cottage office, the dark wall color extends across the ceiling for an enveloping feel.
+In this cottage office, the dark wall colour extends across the ceiling for an enveloping feel.
 “I’m surprised that people shy away from dark walls,” says designer Lisa Worth.
 “They provide contrast, allowing furniture and fixtures to pop.”

 Scott Yetman’s Quebec chateau is full of moody spaces.
 “Painting everything black creates a sense of mystery,” says Scott.
 The walls of the entry hall were painted black to dramatize the impact of entering the adjacent white living room.